saturn597/mosaigraph/README.md

 Quick start
 =====================
-Say you have a "base image", i.e., the image you want your mosaic to look like when viewed as a whole.
+Say yo've decided on a "base image", i.e., the image you want your mosaic to look like when viewed as a whole.
 It is stored at `base_image_path`.

 Say you also have a collection of "candidate images," i.e., images Mosaigraph can use as the pieces of the mosaic.
 Those images are stored in the directory `candidate_image_directory`.

 So how do you use Mosaigraph to make a mosaic?
-Two easy steps.
+Just take two easy steps.

-**Step 1: Preprocessing candidate images**
+**Step 1: Preprocess your candidate images**

 First, Mosaigraph needs to learn about your list of candidate images.
 We'll call this step "preprocessing."
 The following command tells Mosaigraph to preprocess your candidate images and save the results to a new file named `preprocessing_file`:

 `python mosaigraph.py -P preprocessing_file -i candidate_image_directory`

 Mosaigraph will create `preprocessing_file` and will use it to save important data about your candidate images.

 If you have a lot of candidate images, this can take a while.

-However, once you've created your `preprocessing_file`, you'll be able to make many mosaics as you want without doing the preprocessing step again, simply by referencing that file (unless you want to use a different set of candidate images).
+However, once you've created your `preprocessing_file`, you'll be able to make as many mosaics as you want without doing the preprocessing step again (unless you want to use a different set of candidate images).
+You just have to reference that file.

-**Step 2: Mosaic creation**
+**Step 2: Create the mosaic**

 Now, using the `preprocessing_file` you created above, create a mosaic with a command like this: